-We’re told that we need to wear sunscreen to protect ourselves from skin damage, but many sunscreens contain harmful chemicals that are toxic to our health.
+We’re told that we need to wear sunscreen as the primary way to protect ourselves from skin damage, but many sunscreens contain chemicals that are harmful to our health.
 There are many ways that we can enjoy the sun responsibly and that includes what we eat and how we interact with the sun.
 There is a wide array of foods that offer sun protection and most of them are easily available in the summertime.
 Nature is smart like that – in fact, there are many surprising health benefits of sunshine, too!

 Health Benefits Of The Sun